Alcohol Use Disorder

 Elias Dakwar and the team at Columbia University have explored the effects of using intravenously administered ketamine to treat AUD.
 In their double-blind placebo-controlled study, a single ketamine infusion in tandem with motivational enhancement therapy to treat AUD found that ketamine significantly increased the likelihood of abstinence, delayed the time to relapse, and reduced the likelihood of heavy drinking days compared with midazolam.

 At the University of Exeter, Celia Morgan and colleagues investigated ketamine infusion as an adjunct to prevent-based psychological therapy in AUD.
 The trial (n=96) assessed the effectiveness of 1) three weekly ketamine infusions (56mg/70kg i.v. over 40 minutes) plus psychological therapy, 2) three saline infusions plus psychological therapy, 3) three ketamine infusions plus alcohol education, or 4) three saline infusions plus alcohol education.
-It was found that participants in the ketamine groups abstained from alcohol for a significantly longer number of days at a 6-month follow-up while the greatest abstinence was in the ketamine plus therapy group.
-However, relapse times did not differ across the four groups.
+It was found that participants in the ketamine groups abstained from alcohol for a significantly longer number of days at a 6-month follow-up, while the greatest abstinence was in the ketamine plus therapy group.
+However, relapse times didn’t differ across the four groups.

 MDMA